MichaelFitzurka/site-workshops-fiercesw-network/redhat/content/workshops/secure_software_factory/_index.md

 ---

 # Description
-In this workshop, you'll be building a Secure Software Factory for a Java based website leveraging several containerized tools such as Gogs, Nexus, Jenkins, Sonarqube, and Che hosted on the OpenShift Container Platform
+In this workshop, you'll be building a Secure Software Factory for a Java based website leveraging several containerized tools such as GitLab, Nexus, CloudBees Enterprise Jenkins, SonarQube, and Che hosted on the OpenShift Container Platform

 # Who Should Attend
 - Anyone who has had OpenShift 101